The Historic Yellowstone Trail

 October 12, 2025

-The Cascade Mountains were the main obstacle, as they were nearly impassable for seven months of the year.
+The Cascade Mountains was the main obstacle, as they were nearly impassable for seven months of the year.
 Snoqualmie Pass, though only 3,000 feet in elevation, was buried under deep snow and blocked by numerous fallen trees.
 Each winter, heavy snow would topple trees on the western slopes, requiring substantial physical effort to clear the road by summer.
 Before 1867, this difficulty led to the pass being referred to as the "Foot Trail."

 In a July 9, 1916, article in the El Paso Herald, C.H.
 Lester described the challenging conditions when Snoqualmie Pass finally opened on June 25: "When we got well into the Cascades, the snowline got lower, or we rose up to meet it, for the mountains were covered from base to summit.
 The ground beneath the trees was buried under a deep white mantle.
 As we neared the summit, we passed through a narrow cut in the snow, just wide enough for the car to squeeze through, with walls almost higher than the top of the car.
 The road was in good condition, and we reached the Summit Inn at an elevation of 3,018 feet by 11:30 a.m."